-Being worried or anxious is part of every day life; anxiety can help us to be alert and ready for challenges.
-However when do anxious feelings become a disorder?
+Being worried or anxious is part of everyday life.
+Anxiety can help you to be alert and ready for challenges.
+But, when do anxious feelings become a disorder?

 Anxiety - symptoms, treatment and causes

 If you have ongoing fears and worries that cause distress and stop you from doing things, you may have an anxiety disorder — find out more here.

 Generalised anxiety disorder (GAD)

 Generalised anxiety disorder (GAD) is a type of anxiety disorder characterised by uncontrollable worry that impacts on day-to-day life.